INCREASING THE ECONOMIC POWER OF GIRLS AND WOMEN IN INDIA

 The project works with a cohort of 20 India-based women leaders to advance their own initiatives and has awarded grants to ten organizations.
 The Collective’s advocacy and leadership development approach enables women leaders to:

-- increase resource allocation to support women’s economic empowerment programs; and
+- Increase resource allocation to support women’s economic empowerment programs

 To download the Rise UP CIP one-pager, click here.

 To view the Collective Impact Partners press release, click here.

 “Collective Impact Partners: Women’s and Girl’s Economic Empowerment Advocacy in India” is led by the Global Fund for Women, How Women Lead, Public Health Institute, Rise Up, and World Pulse.